Digital Transformation: People, Process, Product and Technology

 Frank’s accomplishments are recognized and featured in Inc. Magazine, CBS, Geek News and is a winner of numerous Communicator Awards, a Silver Anvil Award, & two-time SBA Award.

-Frank holds an MBA from the University of Houston and a BS from the University of Texas at Austin.
+Frank is currently a DPhil (PhD) candidate at Oxford University.
+He also holds an MSc from Oxford University, an MBA from the University of Houston, and a BS from the University of Texas at Austin.